|

-Prepare the house. - Install and test smoke detectors and night lights near floor to aid escape.
+Prepare the house. - Install and test smoke detectors and install night lights near floor to aid escape.

 - Make sure that there are two exits for every room.